Addressing zoonotic diseases: The need to plan

-On October 13, Hung Nguyen, co-leader of ILRI’s animal and human health program, spoke at a PREZODE (Preventing Zoonotic Disease Emergence) conference side event on the risks of zoonotic infectious diseases and how to address them.
+On October 13, Hung Nguyen, co-leader of ILRI’s animal and human health program, spoke at a PREZODE (Preventing Zoonotic Disease Emergence) conference side event of the FAO Science and Innovation Forum 2022 on the risks of zoonotic infectious diseases and how to address them.
 Nguyen’s presentation focused on the need for intersectoral collaboration in addressing emerging zoonotic disease threats.

 Zoonotic diseases, which are those transmitted from animals to humans, comprise 60 per cent of all infectious diseases in humans and 75 per cent of all emerging infectious diseases.
 Zoonoses emerge from a variety of sources, including livestock, live animal markets, intensive wildlife farming and wildlife hunting.
 As the demand for animal-source foods grows rapidly, livestock density is increasing in many parts of the developing world, raising the likelihood of new zoonotic diseases.
 ‘The reality is that future pandemics are inevitable’, said Nguyen, ‘so we need to be ready’.